ccard/hcr_term_project/README.md

 &nbsp;&nbsp;&nbsp;To perform the environment setup of the turtlebot
  - Run `source env.sh` from the project directory
  - Run `source network_kobuki.sh` from the project directory
+ - Run `./kobuki_bringup.sh` to prep the turtlebot for remote telleoperation

 ---------------
 # Compilation #